dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

 deadzone = 15
 ```

-!!! warning  "The PC is not a console"
+!!! important  "The PC is not a console!"

     Note that Prince of Persia requires a lot of precise control, so playing it
     with the analog stick makes the game quite a bit harder and somewhat